LEGISLATIVE PRIORITIES OF THE

-Chairwoman Murray, Chairman Miller, and Members of the Senate and House Committees on Veterans’ Affairs, my fellow veterans and friends, I am Stephen R. Zeitz, the National Commander of the Jewish War Veterans of the U.S.A.
+Chairman Filner, Chairman Akaka, and Members of the House and Senate Committee on Veterans Affairs, my fellow veterans and friends, I am Norman Rosenshein, the National Commander of the Jewish War Veterans of the U.S.A.
 (JWV).
 JWV is Congressionally Chartered and also provides counseling and assistance to members encountering problems dealing with the Department of Defense (DoD), the Department of Veterans Affairs (VA), and other government agencies.
-JWV is an active participant in The Military Coalition, a select group of over 30 military associations and veterans’ organizations representing over five million active duty, reserve and retired uniformed service personnel, veterans, families, and survivors on Capitol Hill.
-In fact, I am very proud that our National Executive Director, Colonel Herb Rosenbleeth, who is here with me today, was recently elected President of the Military Coalition.
+JWV is an active participant in The Military Coalition, a group of over 30 military associations and veterans' organizations representing over five million active duty, reserve and retired uniformed service personnel and veterans on Capitol Hill.

-Members of the committee, it was a singular honor for me to present the JWV Medal of Merit to the Honorable Ileana Ros-Lehtinen (R-FL), the Chairman of the House Foreign Affairs Committee, at our Congressional Reception during our days on Capitol Hill.
+Members of the committee, it was a singular honor for me to present the JWV Medal of Merit to Senator Daniel Akaka (HI), at our Congressional Reception yesterday evening, in recognition of his truly outstanding work for America's veterans.
 It was equally rewarding to JWV to have so many of you participate with us!

-Mr. Chairman, yesterday, March 15th, we at JWV celebrated our 115th birthday.
-For all of these 114 years, JWV has advocated a strong national defense and just and fair recognition and compensation for veterans.
-The Jewish War Veterans of the USA prides itself in being in the forefront among our nation’s civic and veterans groups in supporting the well-earned rights of veterans, in promoting American democratic principles, in defending universal Jewish causes and in vigorously opposing bigotry, anti-Semitism and terrorism both here and abroad.
+Mr. Chairman, next week, on March 15th to be exact, we at JWV will celebrate JWV's 111th birthday.
+For these 111 years, JWV has advocated a strong national defense and a just and fair recognition and compensation for veterans.
+The Jewish War Veterans of the USA prides itself in being in the forefront among our nation's civic and veterans groups in supporting the well-earned rights of veterans, in promoting American democratic principles, in defending universal Jewish causes and in vigorously opposing bigotry, anti-Semitism and terrorism both here and abroad.
 Today, even more than ever before, we stand for these principles.
 The Jewish War Veterans of the U.S.A. represents a proud tradition of patriotism and service to the United States of America.

-As the National Commander of the Jewish War Veterans of the USA (JWV), I thank you for the opportunity to present the views of our 100,000 members on issues under the jurisdiction of your committees.
-At the conclusion of JWV’s 115th National Convention in Savannah, GA, our convention delegates adopted our resolutions for the 112th Congress.
+As the National Commander of the Jewish War Veterans of the USA (JWV), I thank you for the opportunity to present the views of our 100,000 members on issues under the jurisdiction of your committee.
+At the conclusion of JWV's 111th National Convention in Richmond, VA, our convention delegates adopted our resolutions for the 110th Congress.
 These mandates establish the legislative agenda for JWV during my year as National Commander.